scala-ide/scala-ide.github.com/blog/_posts/2012-04-13-release-notes-2.1-Milestone-1.md

 While we are really excited about this milestone, we are already working on the next "big things" planned for V2.1.
 One important addition is the creation of an API to ease the development of plugins on top of the Scala IDE.
-We are confident that this will incetivate developers, and hopefully we will soon have an exciting plugins' ecosystem.
+We are confident that this will incentivize developers, and hopefully we will soon have an exciting plugins' ecosystem.

 Have a look at the [Roadmap][roadmap] and see what is planned next.